Rupesh-ark/GazoHenjiru/README.md

-A basic image editor app on mvvm architecture
+A basic image editor app on mvp architecture